Android-PowerUser/Test/README.md

 ### How to get it from Google Play
 <br/>

-I must all „Tester“ E-Mails enter in the list of the Google Play Console, because „Every developer has to have his app tested extensively to publish it regular“.
-Google determines the time frame for all this.
 Unfortunately, I need 12 testers for 14 days to publish the app on the Play Store and Google doesn't even update the index of this page. 💩

-Here can you enter an E-Mail. [https://docs.google.com/forms/d/1wQiKmP9R2PTmZQe\_1ZAp3KCv9M8\_d9nlqoLsLot2M-I/edit](https://docs.google.com/forms/d/1wQiKmP9R2PTmZQe_1ZAp3KCv9M8_d9nlqoLsLot2M-I/edit) You get a notification when I enter it in the console.
-You can then download it regularly from the Play Store.
+For the Play Store link to work you must first join the [Google Group](https://groups.google.com/g/Screen_Operator) You can then download it regularly from the [Play Store](https://play.google.com/store/apps/details?id=io.github.android_poweruser).

 ### Video
 [First attempt ever is recorded](https://m.youtube.com/watch?v=o095RSFXJuc)